Food safety for businesses

 Whilst food safety regulators will give advice where appropriate, the primary responsibility for ensuring food safety and drawing up and implementing an effective food safety management system lies with the food business operator.

 Remember to make sure that you apply to register your food business at least 28 days before you begin to operate.
-You can download an application form from the menu on the right.
+You can download an application form from Related Downloads.
 Read and complete the form carefully, and return it to us signed and dated using the contact address provided on the form.

 Need help setting up a food safety management system?

 Businesses are free to set up a food safety management system that best suits their own business operations.
 However, guidance has been especially developed to help small businesses put in place food safety management procedures and comply with food hygiene regulations.
-This guidance is more commonly known as Safer Food, Better Business (often referred to as "SFBB"), and is available from the Food Standard Agency (see the menu on the right).
-The SFBB guidance has been expanded to include specific information for particular types of businesses such as Childminders, retail premises, and care homes, as well as the food safety requirements of specific cuisines.
+This guidance is more commonly known as Safer Food, Better Business (often referred to as "SFBB"), and is available from the Food Standards Agency.
+The SFBB guidance has been expanded to include specific information for particular types of businesses such as childminders, retail premises, and care homes, as well as the food safety requirements of specific cuisines.

 Keeping you informed